“Having an eye” is the most important credential that any appraiser can have.

 "When we decided to sell some items I inherited, Sheri walked into our apartment and in minutes had everything organized into groups.
 Within a couple of days she had reps from two auction houses and one dealer come over and submit bids to purchase the items.
 I really felt in good hands, and that we got the absolute highest price!"
 Suzanne L., New York, NY

-Sheri holds a Certificate in Fine and Decorative Art Appraisal from NYU, adheres to the Uniform Standards of Professional Appraisal Practice (USPAP) and Appraisal Standards as set by the Appraisal Foundation of America, and is a Member the Appraisers Association of America (AAA) and the Manhattan Chamber of Commerce..
+Sheri holds a Certificate in Fine and Decorative Art Appraisal from NYU, is USPAP (Uniform Standards of Professional Appraisal Practice) compliant through June 2022, and is a Member the Appraisers Association of America (AAA) and the Manhattan Chamber of Commerce.

 Sheri was involved in the family antiques business starting in her teens.
 She opened the New York office for Kaminski Auctions, was the principal appraiser, as well as a key member of the team selected by Oprah when she decided to downsize and sell the "Oprah Winfrey Collection."